RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Thread-Stuff/Getting a Thread Member.md

 Getting a Thread Member {#gettingathreadmember}
 ============
-- Execute the, `DiscordCoreAPI::Threads::getThreadMemberAsync()` function, while passing in a value of type `DiscordCoreAPI::GetThreadMemberData`, with a return value of type `auto` or `DiscordCoreAPI::ThreadMemberData`.
+- Execute the, `Threads::getThreadMemberAsync()` function, while passing in a value of type `GetThreadMemberData`, with a return value of type `auto` or `ThreadMemberData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp